mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

     They can address overlapping concerns, but the store is more flexible and well-suited for long-term, cross-thread memory.

-5. `get_store()` fetches store you compiled in the graph from within the given node or function.
+5. `get_store()` gets whichever store you've compiled into the graph.
 This is easier than having to pass it through each function explicitly.

     LangGraph manages some objects (such as the `config`, `store`, etc.) using [contextvars](https://docs.python.org/3/library/contextvars.html); this lets you fetch the store or other configured infromation from the context without having to add them to all your function signatures.
 This is especially convenient when fetching contextual information with `tools` or within the `prompt` function here.

+6. To see how to dynamically configure namespaces, see [how to dynamically configure namespaces](guides/dynamically_configure_namespaces.md).

 ## Using the agent